I am the head of a school. How can I organise for one of your writers to visit us?

 How can I raise the profile of my school on The Good Schools Guide website?

 Regardless of whether we have reviewed a school for The Guide, there is a login and password available for every school.
 Armed with the login and password, you can:

-- Features - if you have a golf-course, offer the IB, are an Ofsted outstanding school, Crested registered etc then make sure you tell parents by checking the appropriate boxes on the feature stab.
+- Features - if you have a golf-course, offer the IB, are an Ofsted outstanding school etc then make sure you tell parents by checking the appropriate boxes on the features tab.

-- Gifted/Talented and SEN - parents are very keeen to know what schools offer for children.
-Our SEN survey has space for you to write about the provision in your school and a simple tickbox section which is linked to search.
+- Special educational needs - parents are very keen to know what schools offer for children.
+Our SEN survey has a simple tickbox section which is linked to search.
 Parents see your responses in full and of course it raises your profile when they search.